Banker Bilo

-Banker Bilo is a 1980 Turkish language comedy film directed and produced by Ertem Eğilmez.
+Banker Bilo is a 1980 Turkish-language comedy film directed and produced by Ertem Eğilmez.
 The film features Ilyas Salman, Meral Zeren, Sener Sen and Ahu Tugba in the lead role.
-The film was one of the most popular Turkish comedy films released in the 1980's.
+The film was one of the most popular Turkish comedy films released in the 1980s.

 Plot

 Bilo (Ilyas Salman) is an unemployed youth living in a small village in Turkey.
 With the promise to be brought to Munich, he and his best friend Ibrahim are scammed by Maho, Bilo's childhood friend.
 They are set off in Istanbul instead and after losing Ibo, Bilo is forced to make a living in the city, and he is faced by problems which brings comical elements in the film.

 He starts as construction worker first and learns very soon about how everything works through bribery and tries different jobs such as travelling vegetable salesman and cigarette dealer.
 His naivety and unawareness brings him into trouble and he ends up being beaten.
 Soon he encounters Ibo again, who has become corrupted through the city, as he asks Bilo for money in exchange for accommodation in an illegally built house he doesn't even own.

 During a working day, Bilo and Maho encounter and Maho offers Bilo to work together.
 The two enter into oil business, which is, in fact, part of the black market since oil is in shortage in the city.
 After a report to the police, presumably made by Maho, Bilo is arrested and sentenced to five years of prison since he is the sole official owner.

 During these five years, Maho, who is known as Mahmut, greatly improves his business.
 He starts building a set of dwelling apartments, befriends a loanshark, marries his daughter, Necla, and becomes a banker himself.
 Although promised, he never visits Bilo at all, but owns a plastics production factory and several apartments in a row.
 After that time, Bilo is released and departs to find Ibo, who has become a full-time tobacco and spirituose dealer.
 He is offered a job, but Bilo turns it down.
 Furthermore, Bilo is surprised when he learns that Zeyno, Bilo's love interest, and her parents have moved to Istanbul.